ligato/docs/docs/tutorials/06_plugin-lookup.md

 }
 ```

-Move to the `HelloWorld` plugin.
-Remove following code from the `Init()` since the `IsCreated` method does not exist anymore:
+Move to the HelloWorld plugin.
+Remove following code from the `Init()` since the `IsCreated()` method does not exist anymore:
 ```go
 if p.Universe == nil || !p.Universe.IsCreated() {
     log.Panic("Our world cannot exist without the universe!")
 }
 ```

-Instead, register the world under `world1` name:
+Instead, register the world under the `world1` name:
 ```go
 func (p *HelloWorld) Init() error {
 	log.Println("Hello World!")